Wiggly Waffle

-Wiggly Waffle was a television program produced by The Wiggles Pty Ltd that aired from August 24, 2009 to September 22, 2015.
+Wiggly Waffle is a television program produced by The Wiggles Pty Ltd that aired in the United States on PBS Kids Sprout from August 24, 2009 to March 22, 2013.

-Wiggly Waffle debuted in the United States on Sprout on December 4, 2009, screening at 10:00am to 11:00am.
-This version lasted until September 1, 2014.
+Wiggly Waffle debuted in Australia on ABC2 on December 4, 2009, screening at 10:00am to 11:00am.
+This version lasted until March 5, 2010.
 The block aired on Sprout in the United States every weekday from 6:00-9:00 am.

 Hosts

 The Wiggles are the host of the morning block.
 They tell jokes, sing songs and play games.

 Viewers used to go on the website and send in videos for JB.
 The jukebox played during the show.

-JB also introduced the "5th Wiggle" were viewers can sing and dance with The Wiggles.
+JB also introduces the "5th Wiggle" where viewers can sing and dance with The Wiggles.